Esri/collector-tools/README.md

 ## Issues

+Although we do our best to ensure these scripts, notebooks, and toolboxes work as expected, they are provided as is and there is no official support.

-Find a bug or want to request a new feature?
-Please let us know by [submitting an issue](https://github.com/Esri/collector-tools/issues/new).
+If you find a bug, please let us know by [submitting an issue](https://github.com/Esri/collector-tools/issues/new.

 ## Contributing